genevate/style_guides/business/interview.md

 ### I: Application

-Use a *single page* to describe the company and hiring process.
+Use a *single page* to describe the hiring process.
 It should be easy to read/use so the interviewee is able to get started quickly with minimal resistance.

 #### Overview

-Start with the *why*. *Why* is your company special and *why* would people be excited to work with you?
+Start with *why* the company is special and *why* people would be excited to work with you.

 #### Expectations